YWx Frequently Asked Questions

 Groups are housed in a local church, school or community building.
 Participants need to bring their own sleeping bags, pillows and sleeping pads or air mattresses that are twin-size or smaller.
 We will plan that all females and males sleep in separate rooms.
 Please contact us if there is a need for special sleeping arrangements or accommodations needed for individuals in your group.

 Showers are available either on site or at a nearby location.
 Off-Site showers may be at local community center, YMCA or public high school which may include open shower rooms or private stalls.
-Specific details will be available in the spring as they are confirmed in each community.
+Specific details vary community to community.

 YouthWorks welcomes youth and adult participants with disabilities and works collaboratively with Trip Leaders to provide accommodations to need and circumstance.
 Due to the diverse nature of our 45+ mission sites and on-going changes at service locations, creating a coordinated plan with a Trip Leader is important to help us discern if and how the special need can be accommodated.
 While we are working toward greater accessibility in each of the communities we serve, there are some mission locations that are more easily equipped to handle special requests than others and some communities that cannot fully accommodate all needs.
 For more information, please talk with a Trip Consultant, if not yet registered for a trip, or a Mission Trip Associate, if you are registered already.